To What Degree Do You Love E.T.?

 If you like games with replay value, E.T. is overflowing with it.
 The 3 interplanetary telephone pieces, all of the power zones, and the wilted flower are placed randomly at the start of each round.

 Note: There are some misguided people who think they need to memorize where all of the power zones are, but you only need to memorize the location of the Phone Home Zone after you find it.
 That's all.
 They'll also say that E.T. is a luck-heavy game, but you can finish round after round for days, if you have the time and you know how to play.
 Sometimes the Phone Home Zone can be hard to find, but that's part of the fun.
 You don't need luck to finish a round, you just need to know how to play.
+It also helps if you don't have the reflexes of a three-toed tree sloth.

 My Favorite Adventure Game